Capital punishment in the Gambia: Execution methods

-Under Gambian law, hanging and the firing squad are both permitted for executions.
-The Minister of Justice is tasked with deciding which method will be used in each execution.
+Under Gambian law, hanging and the firing squad are both permitted methods for carrying out executions.
+The Minister of Justice is tasked with deciding which method would be used in each execution.
 The Gambian Criminal Code historically called for executions to take place by hanging, and human rights organization Amnesty International published a 1989 document titled When the State Kills in which they identified hanging as Gambia's sole method of execution.
 However, in 2012, Gambia allegedly carried out nine executions by lethal injection.

 Post-independence developments

 The first person to be executed after Gambia won independence from the British Empire in 1965 was Mustapha Danso.
 Danso, a constable in the military of the Gambia, was convicted of murdering Emmanuel Mahoney, the deputy commander of the Gambia's paramilitary field force.
-The murder, which took place in October 1980, and Danso's conviction and death sentence in July 1981, led to an attempted coup d'état of the government on July 30, 1981.
-On September 30, 1981, he was executed in the nation's capital, Banjul.
+The murder, which took place in October 1980, and Danso's conviction and death sentence in July 1981, led to an attempted coup d'état of the government on 30 July 1981.
+On 30 September 1981, he was executed in the nation's capital, Banjul.
 Until 2012, this was the most recent execution in the country.

 Between independence from the British Empire in 1965 and their initial plans to abolish the death penalty in April 1993, 87 people were sentenced to death.
 Most of them were sentenced due to their involvement in an unsuccessful coup attempt against President Sir Dawda Jawara which took place on July 30, 1981.
 The coup attempt resulted in many deaths and many trials; by May 1984, there were 64 people involved in the coup attempt who were under death sentences.
 All of the sentences were commuted to life imprisonment by 1985.
-In September 1985, President Jawara announced publicly that he was personally opposed to the death penalty.
+In September 1985, the then President Sir Dawda Jawara announced publicly that he was personally opposed to the death penalty.

 The number of death sentences in The Gambia steadily decreased from 1984 onward.
 Sometime in 1992, businessman Lamin Darbo was convicted of murder and sentenced to death, becoming the first person to be sentenced to death by Gambia since 1987.
 In January 1992, two men received death sentences for murder from the Supreme Court of The Gambia, and in March of the same year, a third man, also convicted of murder, was sentenced to death as well.
 However, on December 31, 1992, the two prisoners who received their death sentences in January 1992 allegedly had their death sentences commuted to life imprisonment.